baronet2/FirstCyclingAPI/README.md

 Contributions are welcome!
 Please feel free to open issues, pull requests, and/or discussions.

 Especially, there is room to help with:
-- Mapping additional endpoints (e.g. pages starting with https://firstcycling.com/team.php?, or https://firstcycling.com/race.php?y=)
+- Mapping additional endpoints (e.g. pages starting with https://firstcycling.com/team.php?)
 - Parsing results from additional pages (e.g. race startlists, race statistics)

 ## License